 It’s not uncommon for kids to have their own YouTube channels (managed by their parents or guardians, of course).

-Who knows, they may create a good income for themselves or at least learn a skill they can utilize after high school to make money by helping small businesses market.
+Who knows, they may even create a good income for themselves or at least learn a skill they can utilize after high school to make money by helping serving the small businesses market.

 And… some kids are making a killing.

 One 6-year-old makes $11 million per year for merely doing toy reviews.

 Ryan at Ryan ToysReview has managed to grow a channel of 18 million subscribers.

 As a parent, if you think your child has what it takes to become a YouTube sensation, here’s how to set up a YouTube channel for a child.